 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of quazepam in children.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of quazepam in the elderly.
-However, elderly patients are more likely to have age-related heart, liver, or kidney problems which may an adjustment in the dose in patients receiving quazepam.
+However, elderly patients are more likely to have age-related heart, liver, or kidney problems which may require an adjustment in the dose for patients receiving quazepam.

 |All Trimesters||X||Studies in animals or pregnant women have demonstrated positive evidence of fetal abnormalities.
 This drug should not be used in women who are or may become pregnant because the risk clearly outweighs any possible benefit.|

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.